Towards practical and error-robust quantum position verification: The QPV QPVswap protocol

 \subsection{Loss-Tolerance of \texorpdfstring{QPV$^n_{\textsf{SWAP}}$}{repeated QPVswap} Protocol}

-In the previous section we have shown that the QPV$_{\textsf{SWAP}}$ protocol is safe against attackers restricted to LOCC attackers if we require them to always answer.
-However this is not always possible in practice because of loss in the quantum channel.
-In order to prove security against any coalition of attackers in the setting with channel loss we must assume that attackers will never suffer any loss when they attack a protocol\footnote{They could position themselves very close to the verifiers, for example.}.
-When classical information is sent, such as in the QPV$_{\text{BB84}}$ protocol \cite{kent_quantum_2011, buhrman_position-based_2011}, attackers may guess the classical information that is being send.
-If they guess incorrectly they discard the round and declare a loss, if they guess correctly they can continue and successfully attack the protocol since the classical information is known to both attackers immediately.
+In the previous section we have shown that the QPV$_{\textsf{SWAP}}$ protocol is secure against attackers restricted to LOCC attackers in the case where attackers have to answer in every round.
+However, in practice an honest prover will only answer on a fraction of the rounds played due to channel loss and imperfect measurements.
+In order to prove security against any coalition of attackers in the setting with channel loss, we must assume that attackers will never suffer any loss when they attack a protocol\footnote{They could position themselves very close to the verifiers and have perfect communication channels, for example.}.
+When classical information is sent, such as in the QPV$_{\text{BB84}}$ protocol \cite{kent_quantum_2011, buhrman_position-based_2011}, attackers may guess the classical information that is being sent.
+If they guess incorrectly they discard the round and declare a loss ($\varnothing$), if they guess correctly they can continue and successfully attack the protocol since the classical information is known to both attackers after communication.
 If the loss rate is high enough, attackers can hide their incorrect guesses in the loss declarations and the verifiers cannot distinguish the attackers from an honest prover.
-Since our QPV$_{\textsf{SWAP}}$ protocol does not send any classical information we suspect it will be loss-tolerant.
-In section \ref{sec:losstolerance} we will consider this observation again in a more general setting.
-To prove loss tolerance, we can incorporate loss in the previous SDP and show that the optimal solution is independent of the loss, in a similar fashion as in \cite{lim_loss-tolerant_2016}.
+Note that in order to pretend a loss without being detected, attackers must declare a loss with equal probability on every input.
+To prove loss tolerance, we can incorporate loss in the SDP setting and show that the optimal solution of the SDP is independent of the loss, similar to the method in \cite{lim_loss-tolerant_2016}.

-We can relatively straightforwardly add the condition that attackers must mimic a certain loss rate $1 - \eta$ on all inputs depending on the loss of the quantum channels.
-For the parallel repetition case this means that attackers either answer conclusively on all inputs or don't answer at all.
-We will later show that, if security is retained if we allow attackers to play either all rounds or none at all, then this implies that security is also retained if attackers are allowed to say ``loss'' on any number of rounds (which means full loss tolerance).
-We maximize the probability of success conditioned on a conclusive answer $p_\text{succ}^{\text{max}}(n, \eta)$ by dividing through the success rate $\eta$.
-Here we consider the corresponding SDP maximization problem to the parallel repetition case with $n$-rounds right away ($n=1$ corresponds to the single round protocol).
-The corresponding SDP of the maximization over all attacker strategies then becomes